LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>24</sup> These see the works of the LORD, and his wonders in the deep.
 <sup>25</sup> For he commandeth, and raiseth the stormy wind, which lifteth up the waves thereof.
 <sup>26</sup> They mount up to the heaven, they go down again to the depths: their soul is melted because of trouble.
-<sup>27</sup> They reel to and fro, and stagger like a drunken man, and are at their wits ’ end.
+<sup>27</sup> They reel to and fro, and stagger like a drunken man, and are at their wits’ end.
 <sup>28</sup> Then they cry unto the LORD in their trouble, and he bringeth them out of their distresses.
 <sup>29</sup> He maketh the storm a calm, so that the waves thereof are still.
 <sup>30</sup> Then are they glad because they be quiet; so he bringeth them unto their desired haven.